HyperviewHQ/hyperview_docs/documentation/firmware-management/index.rst

 ===========================
 Reviewing firmware versions
 ===========================
-To look up firmware versions at the firmware group level:
+For Managed Firmware, to look up versions at the firmware group level:
-* Go to *Assets → Firmware → Details → Versions*.
+* Go to *Assets → Firmware → Managed → Details → Versions*.

-.. note:: As of Hyperview 3.4, the Firmware grid (*Assets → Firmware*) only shows firmware groups that are mapped in the Hyperview Product Catalog.

 To look up firmware versions for a given asset:
 * Browse to the asset → *Information → Firmware*.